-- Use a FortiWiFi unit which is a FortiGate with a built-in Wi-Fi module (also called local Wi-Fi radio) that works as an access point. - Connect external access points (FortiAP) to a FortiWiFi. - Connect external FortiAP units to a FortiGate.
+- Use a FortiWiFi unit which is a FortiGate with a built-in Wi-Fi module (also called local Wi-Fi radio) that works as an access point. - Connect external access points (FortiAP) to a FortiWiFi or a FortiGate. - Connect external FortiAP units to a FortiSwitch, and then to a FortiWiFi or a FortiGate.